zyt9lsb/covid19-forecast-hub/code/shiny/README.md

 These files are a work-in-progress version of the files in [data-processed/](../../data-processed).
 For now, the data-processed/ files should be used.

+If you want to try out this new version of the shiny app you can use

+    source("code/shiny/new_plan.R")
+    source("code/shiny/new_app.R")

+from the base folder of the repository.

 ## Background

 Originally the app was designed to be an internal tool for the COVID-19 Forecast